dafny-lang/ide-vscode/README.md

 # Dafny for Visual Studio Code (Preview Release)

 ⚠️ Warning: This is a **Preview Release** for extension development purposes.
 Please us the stable version if you just want to use Dafny.
+The Dafny language server supports only Windows at this moment.

 This extension adds _Dafny_ support to Visual Studio Code.
 This VSCode plugin needs the Dafny language server, which is placed in a [separate git repository](https://gitlab.dev.ifs.hsr.ch/dafny-ba/dafny-language-server).